Documentation

 Java client library for InfluxDB v3

-The InfluxDB v3 influxdb3-java Java client library integrates with Java application code to write and query data stored in an InfluxDB Cloud Serverless bucket.
+The InfluxDB v3 influxdb3-java Java client library integrates with Java application code to write and query data stored in InfluxDB Cloud Serverless.

 InfluxDB client libraries provide configurable batch writing of data to InfluxDB Cloud Serverless.
-Client libraries can be used to construct line protocol data, transform data from other formats to line protocol, and batch write line protocol data to InfluxDB HTTP APIs.
+Use client libraries to construct line protocol data, transform data from other formats to line protocol, and batch write line protocol data to InfluxDB HTTP APIs.

 InfluxDB v3 client libraries can query InfluxDB Cloud Serverless using SQL or InfluxQL.
 The influxdb3-java Java client library wraps the Apache Arrow org.apache.arrow.flight.FlightClient in a convenient InfluxDB v3 interface for executing SQL and InfluxQL queries, requesting server metadata, and retrieving data from InfluxDB Cloud Serverless using the Flight protocol with gRPC.